Rost381/learnml/README.md

 ## Getting Started
 Step by Step implementation of Machine Learning Algorithms in Python3.

-## Installing
+Put all files in any folder and run exmaple_*.py.
-Put all files in any folder and run.
+Project in progress...

 ## Algorithms
 ### Pilot